 Providing accomplished journalists an intensive, sharply focused study of business, economics and finance

-The Knight-Bagehot Fellowship in Economics and Business Journalism offers qualified journalists the opportunity to enhance their understanding and knowledge of business, economics and finance in a yearlong, full-time program administered by the Journalism School.
-Fellows take courses at Columbia's graduate schools of journalism, business, law and international affairs; participate in off-the-record seminars and dinner meetings with corporate executives, economists and academics; and attend briefings and field trips to New York-based media companies and financial institutions.
+The Knight-Bagehot Fellowship in Economics and Business Journalism offers qualified journalists the opportunity to enhance their understanding and knowledge of business, economics, finance and technology, as well as gain a strong understanding of the business of journalism itself, in a yearlong, full-time program administered by the Journalism School.

-The program runs during Columbia’s academic year from August through May and accepts up to 10 fellows each year.
-Each Fellow receives free tuition plus a stipend to offset living expenses in New York City.
-For the 2017-2018 academic year, a stipend of $60,000 will be granted to each fellow.
-Housing is available in a Columbia affiliated facility.
+The Fellowship runs during Columbia’s academic year from mid-August through May, and accepts up to 10 Fellows each year.
+Each Fellow receives free tuition, plus a stipend to offset living expenses in New York City and healthcare.
+For the 2020-2021 academic year, Fellows will receive a living stipend of $60,000 and health insurance.
+Housing is available in a Columbia-affiliated facility.

 The core of the Knight-Bagehot curriculum consists of courses offered by Columbia University.
-Beginning with the 2017-2018 academic year, Knight-Bagehot fellows will be allowed to choose from two academic tracks: the Certificate in Economics and Business Journalism or the Master of Arts in Journalism.
+Knight-Bagehot Fellows are allowed to choose from two different tracks: a Certificate in Economics and Business Journalism or the Master of Arts in Journalism.